-A packed courtyard theatre with an audience ranging from old to young, who have made the trek out on a bitterly cold January evening is testament to the enduring popularity of the 1981 book by Michelle Magorian.
+A packed courtyard theatre, hosting an audience consisting of the old to the young, who have made the trek out on a bitterly cold January evening, is testament to the enduring popularity of the 1981 book by Michelle Magorian.

 The opening scenes depict England on the brink of war.
 Wear your mask!
 Instructs Nick Gane’s officious warden.
 A moment of levity for this 2022 audience who chuckled at the parallels with modern life.

 The opening scenes could trick the audience into believing they are in in for a rose-tinted look at WWII life, with a host of cheery villagers pulling together.
 The slight sentimentality offset by constant reminders of darkness.
 William’s scant belongings contain a belt ‘to thrash him with’ and a bible with firm instructions it be read daily.
 Then there are the telegrams delivering the worst news.
 Firstly, to George, the village boy William eventually befriends and his teacher, the kindly Mrs Hartridge.

 The first act unfolds in a series of set pieces as we are introduced to the characters and animals that make up William’s new world.
 It is difficult to condense a 300 page book into a play and there is some rapid jumping between locations that doesn’t allow for some relationships to breathe.
 The versatile set which makes use of every inch of the courtyard stage does much to offset this.
 Kudos to Set Designer Andy Croft and the Chipstead Construction Team.
 The audience led from schoolyard to Mr Tom’s home via the graveyard.
 The depiction of digging an Anderson Shelter is clever.
 And the use of the different stage doors does much to separate the locations.